Sweet Dog

 Health & preventionPart of · Health & prevention

 Is your dog scratching non-stop?
-Take a breath: it's a symptom to look into, not a lost cause.
-First reflex, up-to-date parasite treatment on every animal, because fleas are the number one cause.
+Scratching always has a cause, and most causes can be treated.
+First move: treat every animal in the home for fleas, all at the same time, because fleas are cause number one.
 Note since when and where he's scratching, and have the vet examine his skin.

 Why your dog is scratching

-One principle guides everything else: you rule out fleas first, then let the vet work through a tiered diagnosis, from the most common towards the most complex.
-As long as fleas aren't dealt with, the rest of the picture stays blurred.
+One rule above all: the vet rules out fleas first, then works through the diagnosis step by step, from the most common to the most complex.
+As long as fleas aren't sorted, everything else is blurred.

 Fleas, to rule out first

-Rear end, base of the tail, thighsThe prime zone for flea-bite allergy.
-In a sensitised dog, a single bite triggers one to two weeks of itching, even without ever seeing the insect.
+Rear end, base of the tail, thighsThe most typical zone for flea bite allergy.
+In a sensitised dog, a single bite triggers one to two weeks of itching, even if you never see the insect.

-The wet cotton wool testBlack «pepper» specks that turn red on damp cotton wool are flea droppings (digested blood), a reliable clue even with no visible flea.
+The damp cotton wool testBlack “pepper” specks that turn red on damp cotton wool are flea dirt (digested blood), a reliable clue even with no flea in sight.

 Allergies

-Scratches ferociously, edges of the ears, elbows, bellySuggests sarcoptic mange: very few mites, intense itching, and it's contagious, including to humans.
+Scratching ferociously, ear margins, elbows, bellySuggests sarcoptic mange: very few mites, intense itching, and it is contagious to humans, but only briefly.

 Orange clusters between the toes in late summerHarvest mites, seasonal parasites picked up on walks in long grass.